Marco-Congedo/PosDefManifoldML.jl/README.md

 ## Reviewers & Contributors

 Independent reviewers are welcome.
-To contribute, please check the secion [how to contribute](https://marco-congedo.github.io/PosDefManifoldML.jl/dev/contribute/).
+To contribute, please check the section [how to contribute](https://marco-congedo.github.io/PosDefManifoldML.jl/dev/contribute/).

 ## Examples